VTrain.net

 o Warning!
 File fragmentation!

-This is accomplished by way of OLE (object linking and embedding).
+This is accomplished by way of OLE (object linking and embedding), a technology developed by Microsoft.

 Screenshot: OLE

-Note not all applications are good OLE servers.
+The problem is, not all applications are full-fledged OLE servers.
 For example...

 • Some servers allow direct insertion only, but no edition, or they can edit the files only in their own window.